 3. God has a good purpose in all the hard things that happen to his people.

-“God’s sovereignty has been made clear to me.
-When I am tempted to become angry and ask ‘What if?’ and , ‘Why us?’
+Lisa: “God’s sovereignty has been made clear to me.
+When I am tempted to become angry and ask ‘What if?’ and, ‘Why us?’
 God says, ‘I knew on September 10, and I could have stopped it, but I have a plan for greater good than you can ever imagine.’
 I don’t know God’s plan, and honestly, right now I don’t like it very much.
-But I trust that He is true to His promise in Romans 8:28: ‘We know that in all things God works for the good of those who love him.’
+But I trust that he is true to his promise in Romans 8:28: ‘We know that in all things God works for the good of those who love him.’
 My only responsibility is to love God.
 He’ll work out the rest.”
 (Decision Magazine, September 2002).
 Beneath her signature Lisa writes Genesis 50:20, “As for you, you meant evil against me, but God meant it for good.”

 4. Death and suffering press in on us the perspective of eternity.